 - In response to an unforeseen and previously unanticipated safety event;

 - During risk analysis and safety performance monitoring; and

-- After safety case analysis, in anticipated of future risk controls that will be needed.
+- After safety case analysis, in anticipation of future risk controls that will be needed.

 According to the FAA, the objective of implementing SMS is to